 I love when berries start to come in season.
 I’ve made this cheesecake twice now and it gets better every time.
-This would be a perfect summer time dessert and a great dessert idea for the upcoming Memorial Day holiday.
+These lemon raspberry cheesecake squares would be a perfect summer time dessert and a great dessert idea for the upcoming Memorial Day holiday.
 I made this for my mom for Mother’s Day and she loved it.

 A few important things, be sure to let your cream cheese come to room temperature beforehand.
 The cream cheese is much easier to mix when it’s softened and allows for a smoother, creamier filling.
 You’ll also want to make the graham cracker crust a little ahead of time and set it aside to cool.

 The original recipe I adapted this from suggested lining the pan with parchment paper.
 This worked like a charm and made it easier to pull the entire cheesecake out in one piece and then cut into squares.
 If you don’t have parchment paper, no worries.
 Just be sure to spray your pan well.

 I only used 1/3 cup of raspberries to make the swirl, but you can use more than that if you like.
 You could also fold some raspberries in with the cream cheese filling too!
 Enjoy!